alexjzyang/fhxParse/notes/DevLog.md

 Sprint #2 Start:

 -   Examine the DS table coverage
 -   Examine test coverage
 -   Major refactor for agnosticity, and interface design

+## 02/19/2025

+In main.js, working on functions to go through each block to identify all unique parameter keys possible in that type of block.
+Currently working on coding a exhaustive list of all parameters in each elements.
+All these possible info should be stored in their respective components.
+For example, in the ATTRIBUTE component, all possible parameters: TYPE, READONLY, EDITABLE, RECTANGLE, HELP_ID, CATEGORY, would all be stored in each attribute object.
+The exercise to find all unique parameters will ensure the full coverage of all elements